adambard/learnxinyminutes-docs/csharp.html.markdown

         // <public/private/protected> <return type> <function name>(<args>)

         // classes can implement getters and setters for their fields
-        // or they can implement properties
+        // or they can implement properties (this is the preferred way in C#)

         // Method declaration syntax:
         // <scope> <return type> <method name>(<args>)